Honeywell to merge turbocharger business into aerospace unit

 Honeywell will report its financial results, including transportation systems within aerospace effective with its third-quarter report.
 Honeywell is due to report second-quarter results on Friday.

-The company announced the realignment as it said it completed the $155 million sale of its friction materials business to Federal Mogul Corp FDML.O.
+The company announced the realignment as it said it completed the $155 million sale of its friction materials business to Federal Mogul Corp.

 (Reporting by Lewis Krauskopf; Editing by Nick Zieminski)